 The next step on your way to parallel skiing, the wedged turn or snowplow turn is when you actively choose to go in one direction or another.
 By putting more pressure on the inside edge of one ski compared with the other, your ski will create more friction on the snow and rotate you.

-By moving diagonally on the slope you have less momentum and pulling you forwards which naturally slows your skiing.
-To slow down more, make your movements closer to 90-degrees across the slope.
-If you need to slow down faster – you can point your skis uphill to dramatically slow yourself down (just make sure you don’t fall backward).
+By moving diagonally on the slope you have less momentum and pulling you forward which naturally slows your skiing.
+To slow down more, make your movements closer to 90 degrees across the slope.
+If you need to slow down faster - you can point your skis uphill to dramatically slow yourself down (just make sure you don't fall backward, by rotating sideways before you come to a stop).

 If you want to ski faster, traverse at a steeper angle.
 As you move to steeper gradients, the wedged turn won’t be suitable. as you grow in confidence and progress you’ll get closer and closer to the promised parallel turn.